Shopping in Kona: The New Resident's Survival Guide

 While heavily trafficked by tourists, locals still visit the boutiques here for high-end aloha wear and the iconic waterfront lawn views.

 Located 30 minutes north.
 This is "Luxury Row."
-If you need a Louis Vuitton bag or a high-end steak dinner, you make the drive to Waikoloa.
+If you need a high-end boutique or a fine dining experience, you make the drive to Waikoloa.

 Frequently Asked Questions